digitalrebar/provision/doc/operation.rst

 Creating a new Subnet
 ---------------------

 A new subnet can be created from a JSON specification.
-It is necessary to use all of the following JSON keys to successfully create a new Subnet
+It is necessary to use all of the following JSON keys to successfully create a new Subnet that can be immediately used to manage machines -- the rest of the keys will be autofilled with reasonable defaults.

   ::